 Hong Kong Tax Alert: 4 December 2012

-However, as the decision indicates, what constitutes payments for the use of, or right to use a relevant intellectual property right would depend on the reasons for the payment and the terms of a license agreement.
-Where appropriate, clients who make similar payments should seek professional tax advice on their withholding and reporting obligations in respect of the Hong Kong tax liabilities of the non-residents.
+However, as the decision indicates, what constitutes payments for the use of, or right to use of a relevant intellectual property right would depend on the reasons for the payment and the terms of a license agreement.

 Hong Kong payers who make payments of this nature should be aware of this decision and make the necessary withholding and reporting of the Hong Kong tax liabilities of the non-Hong Kong residents under the relevant provisions of the IRO.
 Where appropriate, clients should seek professional tax advice on the matter.